aws-observability/terraform-aws-observability-accelerator/docs/index.md

 and traces from their containerized applications and microservices with ease of deployment.
-Customers can use the AWS Observability Accelerator to configure their metrics collection, leveraging [AWS Distro for OpenTelemetry](https://aws-otel.github.io/), to have opinionated dashoards and alerts available in only minutes.
+Customers can use the AWS Observability Accelerator to configure their metrics collection, leveraging [AWS Distro for OpenTelemetry](https://aws-otel.github.io/), to have opinionated dashboards and alerts available in only minutes.

 ## Support & Feedback